Ella Masar: Team Strømmen, 2008

 After the 2008 W-League season, Masar played in Norway with Team Strømmen for part of the 2008 Toppserien.
+She scored four goals in nine Toppserien appearances.
 The team advanced to the Norwegian Cup final, where they lost to Røa IL, 3–1.
 Masar scored Strømmen's sole goal in the final.

-Chicago Red Stars (WPS), 2009–10
+Chicago Red Stars, 2009–2010

 With the introduction of top-flight women's soccer back to the United States in the form of Women's Professional Soccer, Masar declared herself eligible for the WPS.
 She was drafted in the second round (9th overall) to the Chicago Red Stars in the 2008 WPS General Draft on October 6, 2008.
 In the inaugural 2009 Women's Professional Soccer season, Masar appeared in 16 games (five starts, 655 minutes) and recorded two assists.
 However, her season was hampered by a hip injury sustained on June 7, 2009 during a match against FC Gold Pride, which resulted in four torn muscles.

 It was announced on September 28, 2009 that Masar's contract option had been picked up by Chicago, who held her playing rights for the 2010 Women's Professional Soccer season.
+In September 2010 Masar returned to Team Strømmen, who had changed their name to LSK Kvinner FK, for part of the 2010 Toppserien.
+She scored three goals in six Toppserien games.

-magicJack (WPS) and Paris Saint-Germain, 2011
+magicJack and Paris Saint-Germain, 2011

 During the 2011 WPS season, Masar played for magicJack.
 She made 16 appearances for the club and scored 4 goals.
 Masar was the only player to condemn publicly the team owner, Dan Borislow, accusing him of mistreating players, including her.

 Masar played with Paris Saint-Germain for the 2011–2012 season.
 She made 17 appearances (1107 minutes) and scored six goals.

-Chicago Red Stars (WPSLE, NWSL), 2012–13
+Chicago Red Stars, 2012–2013

 Masar rejoined the Red Stars for the 2012 WPSLE season, and was re-signed by the Stars for the 2013 NWSL season.

-Houston Dash (NWSL), 2014–2015
+Houston Dash, 2014–2015

 Masar was left unprotected by the Chicago Red Stars during the 2014 NWSL Expansion Draft and on January 10, 2014 was one of 10 players selected by the Houston Dash.

 In the 2015 season, Masar took over as Dash captain from her girlfriend Erin McLeod (whom Masar married in July 2015), who was on Canada's 2015 FIFA Women's World Cup squad.

 In November 2015, the Dash waived Masar at her request.
 She cited a desire to be close to McLeod, who was pursuing a chance to play for a club competing in the UEFA Women's Champions League.
 Masar ended her time with the Dash with 37 appearances and 5 goals.